KateBoz/SPASAM/Tag_Integrated_Model/Estimation_Model/Readme.md

 Spatially-Explicit estimation model code.
 Currently under developement.
-This needs some codeing.
+This needs some codeing and perhaps a .tpl.